On cubic action of a rank one group: The construction of a pseudoquadratic space

-In this section we continue to assume that $J$ is not commutative, so $R$ is a skewfield with involution $*$.
-We additonally assume that $dim_R C_V(A) =1$.
+In this chapter we continue to assume that $J$ is not commutative, so we may assume that $R$ is a skew field with involution $*$.
+After possibly replacing $V$ by $X(W)$ for a one-dimensional $R$-subspace $W$ of $C_V(A)$, we may additionally assume that $\dim_R C_V(A) =1$.
 This implies that $G$ acts irreduciblely on $V$.
-We have defined an anisotropic pseudo-quadratic form on the $R$-vectorspace $\oA$.
-We will make $V$ to a vectorspace over $R$ and translate this form to a form of $V$.
+We have defined an anisotropic pseudo-quadratic form on the $R$-vector space $\oA$.
+We will make $V$ to a vector space over $R$ and translate this form to a form of $V$.

 From now on, let $0 \ne v \in C_V(A)$ be fixed. \begin{lemma} The map $\Phi(v,.):\oA \to \Phi(V,A)$ is an isomorphism with